 Bristlenose Pleco (Ancistrus sp.)

-The bristle nose pleco is one favorite among hobby-based tanks and goldfish tank mates.
+The bristle nose pleco is one favorite among hobby-based tanks and common goldfish tank mates.
 This is largely not expected for the goldfish.
 They have short whiskers and are covered by a platelike scute that protects the fish against predators or smugglers.
 The majority are darker brown or black-gray colored, although the spotted species have more exotic varieties.

 Hoplo Catfish (Megalechis Thoracata)